exercism/csharp/exercises/grade-school/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/grade-school` directory.

 ## Source